Overview and Specifications of WheelTop's Affordable Electronic Groupset "EDS"

 ---|---|---|---|---|

-It covers a wide range from 11-25T to a maximum of 11-32T, and also includes sprockets with extreme cross ratios such as 14-28T, making it a product with a wide range.
+Covering a wide range from 11-25T to a maximum of 11-32T, it also includes extremely cross-ratio sprockets like 14-28T, making it a versatile product chosen for upgrades from 105 and for weight reduction.

 ---|---|---|---|---|